How to Indent in Canva & Canva Docs: Learn Fast & Easy (Guide)

 • For additional indentation, you may need to add manual spaces

 Note that Canva Docs limits how much you can indent using the toolbar buttons.
-If you need deeper indentation, you may still need to use manual spacing.

 Advanced Indentation Techniques